Caravan (1946 film): Plot

-In late 19th-century London, destitute Richard Darrell (Stewart Granger) rescues Don Carlos (Gerard Heinz) from two robbers.
+In early 19th-century London, destitute Richard Darrell rescues Don Carlos from two robbers.
 When Richard returns for the manuscript he inadvertently left behind, he is encouraged by Don Carlos to talk about his background.
 The son of a poor country doctor, he met the upper class Oriana Camperdene and Francis Castleton during their childhood; he and Francis became rivals for Oriana's affections.
 Oriana and her father left for Spain, but the couple were reunited as adults and agreed to marry, much to Francis's disgust.
 However, they postponed the wedding for a year so that Richard could go to London and make his fortune as a writer.
 However, though he has completed a novel, no one wants to publish it and his year is almost up.
 Don Carlos offers to publish it and asks him to take a valuable necklace, which once belonged to Queen Isabella of Castile, to Granada.

-Bidding farewell to Oriana (Anne Crawford), Richard sets out.
-On the way, he meets Wycroft (Robert Helpmann), who assaults, robs and nearly kills Richard on behalf of his dastardly master, Sir Francis Castleton (Dennis Price).
-Oriana thinks Richard is dead and, with her father recently dead, marries Francis, whilst Richard loses his memory as a result of the assault and marries a gypsy girl named Rosal (Jean Kent).
+Bidding farewell to Oriana, Richard sets out.
+On the way, he meets Wycroft, who assaults, robs and nearly kills Richard on behalf of his dastardly master, Sir Francis Castleton.
+Oriana thinks Richard is dead and, with her father recently dead, marries Francis, whilst Richard loses his memory as a result of the assault and marries a gypsy girl named Rosal.
 However, everyone meets again...